 Choosing to place your loved one in a nursing home is an emotionally charged and tough decision.
 But at the end of the day, it’s all about ensuring their quality of life.
 Your loved one should live with dignity, respect, and have excellent care in their nursing home.
 Sometimes, they aren’t treated this way.

-When seniors are neglected or abused, their health can seriously decline.
+When seniors are neglected, their health can seriously decline.
 Your loved one deserves better.
-You may be able to get compensation for your loved one with the help of a Lexington nursing home abuse and neglect lawyer from Golden Law Office.
+You may be able to get compensation for your loved one with the help of a Lexington nursing home abuse lawyer from Golden Law Office.
 We go above and beyond to fight for the rights of nursing home abuse victims in Kentucky and will do everything we can to get you a favorable settlement.

 What Kinds of Nursing Home Abuse Occur?

-There are several ways someone can commit nursing home abuse, often referred to as elder abuse, even if it’s unintentional.
+There are several ways someone can commit nursing home abuse, even if it’s unintentional.
 Nursing home residences may not have enough staff working, and the staff there can easily be overworked and underpaid.
 While this is no excuse for a nursing residence to neglect your loved one, it might explain inconsistencies in their care.